 Joseph Fourier showed that a time series can be described as the combination of multiple sine waves, each with their own frequency characteristic.
 A periodogram is a visualisation of the contribution of all those sines to the total variance in a time series.
 The frequencies are shown on the horizontal axis and their contribution to the variance is displayed on the vertical axis.

 At first, the idea that high frequencies are not caused by human movement sounds plausible: A washing machine at top speed rotates at around 23 Hertz.
 Surely our body would not be capable of producing that kind of rotations.

 Nevertheless, very little empirical research has been done to support the idea that all high frequencies are redundant.
-It does not feel satisfying to embrace this widespread belief without having direct evidence for it.
+To me it does not feel satisfying to embrace this widespread belief without having clear evidence for it.
 For example, it would be helpful to know the relative contribution of human movement, machine noise, and non-human vibrations to the frequency content of a signal.
 Also, it would be good to know whether these contributions vary across the frequency spectrum.
 Such insights would help to make an informed decision on what frequency filter to use, if any.

 To gain a better understanding I did the following short experiments together with my project partners in Regensburg: